alafon/alcapon/README.md

 ````
 * this way you can test what you do without building the gem everytime
 * create a branch for each of your pull request (I may ask you to rebase your code)
-* send me a pull request so that we can discusss on your work
+* send me a pull request

 ## Contributors
 Be the first !